osm-search/Nominatim/docs/admin/Migration.md

 This page describes database migrations necessary to update existing databases to newer versions of Nominatim.

-SQL statements should be executed from the postgres commandline.
+SQL statements should be executed from the PostgreSQL commandline.
 Execute `psql nominatim` to enter command line mode.